 See here for more tips on cooking with kids!

 Do you follow Jonesin’ For Taste on Facebook?
 Stop by, say hi, and let me know what kinds of recipes you want to see!

-- Preheat oven to 350 degrees F. Prepare a loaf pan with cooking spray.
+- Preheat the oven to 350 degrees F. Prepare an 8 by 4 by 2 inch loaf pan with cooking spray.

-- In a bowl, combine ketchup, Dijon mustard, and cranberry sauce.
+- In a bowl, combine ketchup, Dijon mustard, and ½ cup of the cranberry sauce.
 Set aside.